-Discussion Sections: Instructors should direct their Head Teaching Fellows to the FAS Classrooms Office to access "Guidelines for Requesting Section Space" and a blank classroom request form.
+Discussion Sections: Instructors should direct their Head Teaching Fellows to the FAS Registrar's website www.registrar.fas.harvard.edu to access "Guidelines for Requesting Section Space" and a blank classroom request form.
 Classrooms for discussion sections are reserved on a first come, first serve basis.